 Educational & Outreach Activities

-Being Reviewed: Land-based learning: A learning paradigm for building community and sustainable farms.
-(Journal of Extension)
+learning paradigm for building community and sustainable farms.
+Journal of Extension,

 - Collaboration between farmers and teachers

 - Competence facilitating land-based learning

 - More confidence in engaging hands-on learning experiences

 - Offer opportunities that engage youth